 Southern Satellites is the top segment of those living within the entire Erwin community, the third largest segment of those living within a 1-mile radius of town and the top segment of those living within 3 miles of town.
 Midlife Constants is the second largest segment of those living within the entire Erwin community, the first segment of those living within a 1-mile radius of town and the second largest segment of those living within a 3-mile radius of town.
-Heartland Communities is the third largest segment of those living within 1 mile of town and the third largest segment of those living within 1 mile of town and the third largest segment of those living within 1 mile of those living within a 3-mile radius below:
+Heartland Communities is the third largest segment of those living within 1 mile of town and the third largest segment of those living within 1 mile of town and the third largest segment of those living within 1 mile of town and the third largest segment of those living within 1 mile of these segments will be addressed below: